Thinkei/laptop/TESTING.md

 [VMware]: http://www.vmware.com/

-## Publishing
+## Publishing updated boxes to s3

 First, you'll need to install and con***REMOVED***gure [aws-cli].
-When you're ready to publish a new set of boxes, run thusly:
+When you're ready to publish a new set of boxes:

-    PACKAGE_BOXES=1 ./test/runner.sh

-This will package all successfully tested boxes.
+1. Run the specs as described above, which will render passing boxes to the ***REMOVED***lesystem.
+2. run `./bin/publish_laptopped_boxes.sh` to publish changed boxes to s3.

 You do not need to re-create or update the box con***REMOVED***g in vagrantcloud for an updated box, as long as the URL stays the same.

-Run:

-    ./test/publish_laptopped_boxes.sh

-to actually publish the boxes to s3 after you've packaged the boxes above.
 This will copy the new box to a temporary name, remove the original and move the temp into place to minimize downtime.

+It only publishes boxes that have a different ***REMOVED***le size locally than what's on s3.
+Unfortunately, s3 does not return an md5sum for large ***REMOVED***les in a way that'd be easy to compare to a local copy without downloading the entire ***REMOVED***le.
+So - theoretically - if a new laptopped box had the same size as the immediately previous one, it would not get published to s3.
+This seems fairly unlikely, given that we're dealing with an entire operating system.

 ## Removing a deprecated release

-- Remove the vagrant***REMOVED***le under `test/`
+- Remove the vagrant***REMOVED***le under `spec/vagrant***REMOVED***les`
 - Remove the ***REMOVED***les published to s3
 - Remove the box con***REMOVED***g in vagrantcloud
 - Update README.md